fhs/pyhdf/README.rst

 Overview
 ========

-python-hdf4 is a fork of pyhdf_ with some improvements:
+Python-HDF4 is a fork of pyhdf_ with some improvements:

 - Various bug fixes: removes use of deprecated numpy API, python 2.7 compatibility, etc.
 - Adds support for Python 3, while keeping compatibility with Python 2.
 - Sphinx documentation
-- Planned: unit tests

-python-hdf4 is a python wrapper around the NCSA HDF version 4 library.
+Python-HDF4 is a python wrapper around the NCSA HDF version 4 library.
-The SD (Scientific Dataset), VS (Vdata) and V (Vgroup) API's are currently implemented. netCDF files can also be read and modified.
+The SD (Scientific Dataset), VS (Vdata) and V (Vgroup) API's are currently implemented.
+NetCDF files can also be read and modified.

 .. _pyhdf: http://pysclint.sourceforge.net/pyhdf/